 NOTE: The Georgia Homeschool Law does not require you to submit attendance information.
 You will not have to show proof to anyone that you kept the days/hours of instruction requirement.

-The Georgia Homeschool Law requires you to teach the following 5 subjects as part of their homeschool program:
+The Georgia Homeschool Law requires your child to study the following 5 educational subjects as part of their homeschool curriculum:

 - language arts